samstarling/semantic-course/NOTES.md

     }

 But, triple stores aren't exactly that.
 They are quad-stores.
 You give a URI to a set of subject, predicate, object statements.
-This is called a *context*.
+This is called a *context* or *named graph*.
 So, data is managed in a named graph.
 For example:

     INSERT DATA {
       GRAPH <http://ontotext.com/ns#> {